opsnull/blog.opsnull.com/content/rust/tracing/index.md

        // perform some work in the context of `my_span`...
     ```

-2. Events：An Event represents a moment in time.
-It signifies something that happened while a trace
+2.  `Events` ：An Event represents a moment in time.
+It signifies something that happened while a trace was being
-    was being recorded.
-Events are comparable to `the log records` emitted by unstructured logging
+    recorded.
+Events are comparable to `the log records` emitted by unstructured logging code, but unlike a
-    code, but unlike a typical log line, `an Event may occur within the context of a span.`
+    typical log line, `an Event may occur within the context of a span.`
     ```rust
        use tracing::{event, span, Level};